coldchip/chipvpn/README.md

 There are hundreds of VPN software and protocols out there, and each one are designed unique in its own way.
 ChipVPN is just another VPN protocol written in C and the design goal of it is to make the code very educational, readable, understandable and most importantly, easy to setup.

 # Technical aspects of ChipVPN
-- Token/passphrase authentication
+- Token/passphrase authentication.
-- Uses the Linux TUN adaptor and operates the packet at layer 3.
+- It uses Linux TUN adapter and operates at layer 3.
-- ChipVPN allows multiple clients to connect and routes the packets to the client based on the IP.
+- It allows multiple clients to connect and routes the packets to the client based on the IP
 - It uses non-blocking socket with socket select.
 - The protocol uses TCP instead of UDP to bypass most firewalls.
 - It prevents changing of the IP after setting it and thus IP spoofing is not possible.

 # Prerequisites
 - A machine running Linux, preferably Ubuntu 21.04
 - C compiler (gcc)
 - TUN/TAP kernel module loaded

 # Building from source
-- `$ mkdir bin`
 - `$ make`
 - `$ sudo make install`